- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 There has been an increase in reported incidents of sexual assault, including gang rape, and foreigners have been targeted.
 These crimes are primarily opportunistic and occur without warning.
 We recommend you monitor your personal security, in both public and private surroundings, and ensure you have appropriate security measures in place.

-Car-jacking and robbery can occur throughout Papua New Guinea at any time.
+Car-jacking and robbery can occur throughout PNG at any time.
 Known high risk areas include the area around Parliament House in the Port Moresby suburb of Waigani, particularly outside of working hours, and along the highway between Lae and the Nadzab Airport.
 Criminals use roadblocks on roads outside of towns to stop and loot vehicles and then attack the occupants.
 If you intend to travel in these areas, exercise a high degree of caution and consider using a security escort.

 In major urban centres such Port Moresby and Lae, it is dangerous to walk the streets, particularly after dark.